lewislarsen/youtube-channel-notifier/README.md

 - **Privacy Focused**: No YouTube API keys required, no data sharing with third parties
 - **Docker Support**: Run in a container with automatic setup and persistence

+> [!IMPORTANT]
+> This project is managed through (simple) CLI terminal commands and has no web interface for management.

 ## Requirements

 - PHP 8.2+